alvchn/fcn/README.md

-Use of this code requires basic knowledge of Python programming, Tensorflow, and network training and evaluation procedures.
+Use of this code requires basic knowledge of Python, Tensorflow, and network training and evaluation procedures.

 ## References